Text Localization Tool

 Input Type Examples Required?

-Source Text Plain Text / Markdown / JSON Block “Welcome to the Battle Arena!”
-Required
+Source Text Plain Text / Markdown / JSON Block Required

-Target Language(s) Dropdown Selection + Flags French (FR), Korean (KR) Required
+Target Language(s) French (FR), Korean (KR) + Flags Required

 Use Cases and Examples

-Scenario 1: A solo game developer in Oakland crafting an FPS with quick UI notifications wants to launch in Brazil.
-They input HUD strings in English and receive optimized translations in Brazilian Portuguese, with flagging for context-sensitive verbs in multiplayer environments.
-Now their “Revive teammate!” button fits both time and tone.
+A solo game developer in Oakland crafting an FPS with quick UI notifications wants to launch in Brazil.
+They receive optimized translations in Brazilian Portuguese, ensuring the "Revive teammate!" button fits both time and tone.

 Cases like these are why we built this tool for efficiency and elegance.
-As a reminder, our mission at Etesportech drives tools toward purposeful impact, not just digital flair.
+Our mission at Etesportech drives tools toward purposeful impact, not just digital flair.

 Limitations and Assumptions